Find Affordable College Courses

 Read full report on Visual & Performing Arts at University of Washington - Seattle Campus

-Out of the 12 schools in Washington that were part of this year’s ranking, University of Puget Sound landed the # 2 spot on the list.
-Located in the midsize city of Tacoma, Puget Sound is a private not-for-profit college with a small student population.
+You’ll join some of the best and brightest minds around you if you attend University of Puget Sound.
+The school came in at #2 on this year’s Best Visual & Performing Arts Schools in Washington list.
+Located in the midsize city of Tacoma, Puget Sound is a private not-for-profit school with a small student population.

 Visual & Performing Arts majors at Puget Sound take out an average of $26,507 in student loans while working on their egree.

-Full Visual & Performing Arts at University of Puget Sound Report
+Read full report on Visual & Performing Arts at University of Puget Sound

 After completing their degree, visual and performing arts graduates from WWU carry an average student debtload of $22,526.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $390.

-Read full report on Visual & Performing Arts at Western Washington University
+Full Visual & Performing Arts at Western Washington University Report

-You’ll be in good company if you decide to attend Washington State University.
-It ranked #4 on our 2023 Best Visual & Performing Arts Schools in Washington list.
+You’ll join some of the best and brightest minds around you if you attend Washington State University.
+The school came in at #4 on this year’s Best Visual & Performing Arts Schools in Washington list.
 Located in the town of Pullman, Wazzu is a public college with a very large student population.

 While working on their degree, visual and performing arts majors at Wazzu accumulate an average of around $23,721 in student debt.